Probiotics & Live Cultures

 It depends on why you are using probiotics.
 Generally for overall health and wellbeing benefits we always recommend taking probiotics with a wide range of bacterial strains.
 This is beneficial because it improves the overall diversity of bacteria in the gut and should deliver a variety of benefits.

-That said, there are individual strains that have been shown to have specific focusses on benefits for the body.
+That said, there are individual strains that have been shown to have specific focuses on benefits for the body.
 If you have a specific complaint it can be worth considering this as sometimes a single strain in a concentrated dose might be more beneficial than a multi-strain approach.
-People sometimes take specific strains for IBS, if they have UTIs or other vaginal health issues and expecting mother’s also take specific strains.
+People sometimes take specific strains for IBS, if they have UTIs or other vaginal health issues and expecting mothers also take specific strains.

 A lot of probiotics are hermetically sealed, meaning that there’s no air in the bottles.
 This means that the probiotics can survive outside of the fridge (e.g. when you order them online and they’re shipped to you) but once opened it is advised that they should be kept in the fridge.